 - How do I calculate the standard errors in the CPS ORG?

-Version 2.0 of the CEPR CPS ORG Extract represents a major overhaul of our extract.
-We have made a large number of minor coding corrections to a number of variables, and have also dropped some variables from our extract.
-A full list is in the changelog at the end of the master program (which we’ve also pasted in below).
+Version 2.0 represented a major overhaul of the CEPR CPS ORG Extract .
+We made a minor coding corrections to a number of variables, and dropped some variables from our extract.
+A full list is in the changelog at the end of the master program.

 The biggest change is that we now use the Basic CPS data as the sole source for our extract from 1994 to the present.
 Previously we used NBER’s MORG extract as the underlying source for our extract from 1979-2002, while merging some variables from the Basic CPS into the NBER extract.
 With this update, we continue to use the NBER MORG extract for 1979-1993, but from 1994-present, we use the raw CPS Basic data directly from the Census.

-Full details on the new wage variables are available in cepr_org_wages.do.
+Full details on wage variables are available in cepr_org_wages.do.

 Briefly, wage1 is hourly earnings for workers paid by the hour; it excludes otc; and is available only for hourly workers.